3C277.1 e-MERLIN workshop: Part 1 - Calibration

 minsnr=3)

-You may see messages about failed solutions but these should all be for the end channels which were flagged anyway.
+You may see messages about unsuccessful solutions, but these should all pertain to the end channels that were flagged regardless.

-Inspect the solutions in plotms.
-The phase corrections are small as the delay solutions were already applied.
-The amplitude solutions will remove local deviations from the bandpass but the corrections so far assume that the source flux density is flat in each spw.
+Check the solutions in plotms.
+The phase corrections are minor since the delay and phase solutions have already been applied.
+The amplitude solutions aim to eliminate local deviations from the bandpass, but the corrections so far assume that the source flux density is uniform in each spectral window.

 plotms(vis='bpcal.B1',